 Both employee well-being and organisational effectiveness are necessary to achieve organisational health.
-To attain this achievement an organisation needs the individuals' well-being and the organisation's performance to be aligned (Griffin et al., 2000).
-Organisational health is determined by a combination of organisational and individual factors, most importantly organisational climate and individual distress and morale.
-Organisational climate is a durable feature of the internal environment of organisation that is (a) sensed by its workers, (b) impacts on their behaviour, and (c) may be discussed as a group of qualities (or attributes) of the organisation (Tagiuri, 1968).
-Sauter et al. (1996) also believe climate is the pathway to health.
-An employee opinion survey was deemed the best way to assess an organisation's climate to achieve a picture of overall health.
-The two QPASS scales from within the BWSOS were used in the second analysis.
+To attain this achievement, organisations need the individuals' well-being and the organisation's performance to be aligned (Griffin et al., 2000).
+Organisational health is determined by a combination of organisational and individual factors - most importantly organisational climate and individual distress and morale.
+Organisational climate is a durable feature of the internal environment of an organisation that is (a) sensed by its workers, (b) impacts on their behaviour, and (c) may be discussed as a group of qualities (or attributes) of the organisation (Tagiuri, 1968).
+Sauter et al. (1996) also believe that climate is the pathway to health.
+An employee opinion survey was deemed the best way to assess an organisation's climate to achieve a picture of overall health, and the two QPASS scales from within the BWSOS were used in the second analysis.

-Analysis of data used structural equation modelling (SEM).
-SEM is a way of testing links between observed and latent variables (Hoyle, 1995).
-It specifies how a collection of variables work as a whole.
-Griffin et al.'s model connects survey items to latent concepts (Hart & Wearing).
+Analysis of data used SEM, which provides a means by which to test links between observed and latent variables (Hoyle, 1995), and specifies how a collection of variables work as a whole.
+Griffin et al.'s (2000) model connects survey items to latent concepts (Hart & Wearing, 1999).
 Item error and unique variance are addressed by SEM, allowing for a truer reflection of the effect of one variable on another.
 This aids in choosing intervention strategies for implementation.
 Difficulties in the use of SEM arise when causality is implied from significant relationships (Hoyle, 1995).
 While SEM cannot test the hypothesis of directionality, it does allow a method of verifying very intricate and detailed hypotheses.

-Griffin et al. (2000) offered a mathematical model of organisational health informing how organisational climate impacts on well-being and turnover, with arrows identifying direct relationships between factors.
+Griffin et al. (2000) offered a mathematical model of organisational health to inform how organisational climate impacts on well-being and turnover, with arrows identifying direct relationships between factors.
 Data collected from Queensland Health were processed through Griffin et al.'s model to obtain relative fit and ensure comparable data.
 These data were then used to develop and test a new model.

-Griffin et al. (2000) recommend careful analysis of their model to gain information on how climate impacts on workplace outcomes.
-Their model showed supportive leadership key to the employees' awareness of the work environment.
-Distress and morale variables influenced the very foundation of organisational health with a distinct and separate impact on both turnover and health.
-Overall, Griffin et al. identified a variety of climate aspects that need to be addressed to attain health.
+Griffin et al. (2000) recommend careful analysis of their model to obtain information on how climate impacts on workplace outcomes.
+Their model shows that supportive leadership is key to employees' awareness of the work environment.
+Distress and morale variables influence the very foundation of organisational health, with a distinct and separate impact on both turnover and health.
+Overall, Griffin et al. identify a variety of climate aspects that need to be addressed to attain health.

-The data from nurses within Queensland Health were utilised in Griffin et al.'s model to see if the model was a reasonable fit.
-While Griffin et al.'s model was not an absolute fit, the Root Mean Square Error of Approximation (RMSEA) indicated there was reasonable fit (though this was not less than .05).
-Evidently the model designed for all professions is applicable to nurses.
-Nevertheless, this result did not preclude a better-fitting more nurse-applicable model.
+The data from nurses within Queensland Health were utilised in Griffin et al.'s (2000) model to see whether the model was a reasonable fit.
+While Griffin et al.'s model was not an absolute fit, the RMSEA indicated reasonable fit (though this was not less than .05).
+Evidently, the model designed for all professions is applicable to nurses.
+Nevertheless, this result did not preclude a better-fitting, more nurse-applicable model.
 McDonald and Ho (2002) caution that most data groups will have more than one possible model that fits.

 The second part of this study created a more predictive and interpretable model to explain the variation in nurses' turnover intention.
 Ordered associations amongst organisational climate constructs were assumed to be of minimal use in forecasting turnover intention, so all constructs were joined to turnover intention to show a simple direct relationship.
 Individual psychological factors (individual morale and individual distress) were believed to potentially mediate all the direct relationships between components of organisational climate and intention to leave.
-By considering the standardised loadings of turnover from the new model it can be detected which climate variable needs intervention strategies (see Figure 8.2).
+By considering the standardised loadings of turnover from the new model, it is possible to detect which climate variable needs intervention strategies (see Figure 8.2).